fossabot/Alpha-CLOCK-Desktop/README.md

 2. Select a scene
 3. Toggle the switch

 Please note that α CLOCK Desktop does not run in the background yet, closing it will stop the wallpapers from automatically updating.
+You can, however, minimize it to the system tray.

 ## Screenshots